titumozammel/execution-excellence-system/README.md

 **Execution Management.**

 HEE explains the economics of organizational capacity.
-OEOS/OOS provides the broader management architecture.
+OEOS/OOS provides the broader management and operating architecture.
 EES manages the system through which intended work becomes coordinated execution, results, learning, and adaptation.

 ---